modular-magician/terraform-provider-google-beta/website/docs/r/network_services_edge_cache_origin.html.markdown

   If not set, defaults to a global caching layer in front of the origin.
   Structure is [documented below](#nested_flex_shielding).

+* `location` -
+  (Optional)
+  Location (region) of the EdgeCacheOrigin resource.
+Only the value 'global' is currently allowed.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.